 \section{Introduction}

-Semantic navigation is a rapidly growing sub-field in embodied AI~\cite{deitke2022retrospectives} where an agent is tasked with navigating to a target object described using either an object category~\cite{anderson2018evaluation,batra2020objectnav,yokoyama2024hm3d}, image~\cite{krantz2022instance} or natural language descriptions~\citep{li2021ion,taioli2024collaborative}.
-Each of these target specifications poses unique challenges, especially natural language, which is inherently ambiguous and context-dependent.
+Semantic navigation is a rapidly growing sub-field in embodied AI~\citep{deitke2022retrospectives} where an agent is tasked with navigating to a target object described using either an object category~\citep{anderson2018evaluation,batra2020objectnav,yokoyama2024hm3d}, image~\citep{krantz2022instance} or natural language descriptions~\citep{li2021ion,taioli2024collaborative}.
+Each of these target specifications poses unique challenges.
+Among them, natural language is the most natural way for humans to express goals, yet it is also inherently ambiguous and context-dependent.